Dual Credit for Free: Why That Might Not be the Best Idea

 Hopefully you have a better idea of what to look for in your online provider as well as in your local community college.
 While many courses are transferable, if education is your goal, then you are wise to give pause and consider carefully.

 Jodi Guerra is an Instructor and Coordinator with Excelsior Classes, a consortium of online teachers dedicated to excellence in online instruction.
 She has been involved in the education of children and adults serving in public schools, private schools, and corporate America.
-For the last eighteen years, Jodi has worked with homeschool students in private classes, tutoring situations, and in the virtual world of online education.
+For the last twenty years, Jodi has worked with homeschool students in private classes, tutoring situations, and in the virtual world of online education.
 She seeks to make every learning situation fun yet productive.
 Besides teaching, Jodi loves to read and finds both cooking and sewing to be creative expressions.